 Chipotle chili peppers canned in adobo sauce are usually found in the international aisle or vegetable aisle at grocery stores.
 If you're unable to find them, use ½ teaspoon of chipotle chili powder instead.
 Adjust to taste.

-Blender method: This is really as easy as dump all of the ingredients in a blender and blend until smooth.
+- Blender method: This is really as easy as dumping all of the ingredients in a blender and blending until smooth.

 Tips and variations

 - Consistency: This chipotle lime ranch dressing starts out relatively thick.
 For control over the consistency of the dressing, add water just one teaspoon at a time.

 - Spiciness: This dressing is relatively spicy because of the chipotle peppers and adobo sauce (both ingredients add spice).
 I recommend starting with the recommended amount of chipotle chili pepper and increasing from there.

 - Adjust to taste!
 Salt, sugar, lime and adobo sauce are the biggest flavor contributors in this recipe.
 Increase as needed to meet your preferences!

 - Chill time: I recommend letting the dressing chill in the fridge for an hour before serving to allow the flavors to meld.
 You can definitely enjoy it right away if you're like me and can't wait!

 - Vegan option: I don't have a vegan version of this recipe but this dairy-free ranch dressing is a good starting point.

 Leftovers: Store refrigerated in a closed container for up to a week.
 The dressing thickens during refrigeration, so you may need to add additional water to thin it before using it.

 Freezing: I have not tried freezing ranch dressing, but I do think it should work.
 I usually freeze dressings in small mason jars for up to 3 months.
 Let thaw overnight in the fridge before using.